grange85/ahfow-www/collections/_posts/2016/2016-06-10-like-the-grateful-dead-but-with-a-much-steadier-beat-luna-in-texas-3-houston.md

 <p>He is constantly smiling before they start playing, walking to the front of the stage, to the sides, back again, always with a big smile on his face.
 His hair is strongly back lit by the spotlights moving all around.
 Sean is standing close to his amplifier, getting ready.
 Britta wears sandals.
 Lee tries to avoid scandals.
 Suddenly a tall man with messy hair walks up on stage, says "Luna, this is Houston.
 Houston, this is Luna" looking as cool as only Terry Tolkin can.
 I'm beginning to see the light.</p>

-<div class="col-md-6 pull-right"><blockquote>It's not exactly perfect, but it shouldn't be perfect all the time.
+<div class="col-md-6 float-right"><blockquote>It's not exactly perfect, but it shouldn't be perfect all the time.
 I write down a note on my phone, it says "it sounds awful, awfully good"</blockquote></div>

 <p>I look at Ulrika a few seconds into the first song.
 We both hear it right away where we are standing it the front.
 The sound is different, again.
 Mike was right.
 This is shoegaze.
 It is not the same {% ahfowtrack "Slide" %} that we heard in Dallas.
 It feels like it's slower, a big blurry fog is approaching us.
 We are highly pleased. {% ahfowtrack "Speedbumps" %} is the same, but a lot faster of course.
 It's not exactly perfect, but it shouldn't be perfect all the time.
 I write down a note on my phone, it says "it sounds awful, awfully good".</p>